hamza-developer-123/Mental-Health-Chatbot/README.md

 Mental Health Chatbot.
 Dataset from kaggle.
+Mistral and LLAMA used.